 The Y does not tolerate campers who harm other campers or counselors.
-This includes degrading, demeaning, threatening, or physically harming another child or staff person.
-Any child or group of children found to be harassing, making fun of, or intimidating other children will be subject to disciplinary actions including being sent home or suspended from camp.
+This includes and is not limited to degrading, demeaning, threatening, or physically harming another child or staff person.
+Any child or group of children found to be harassing, making fun of or intimidating other children will be subject to disciplinary actions including being sent home or suspended from camp.